segdeha/pdxcodeguild/3. JavaScript/2/exercise-fun-with-networks-jquery-edition.md

 Write a simple program that accesses a public JSON API and prints the results formatted in a readable way.

 1. Fork the [template pen](http://codepen.io/segdeha/pen/LZNvMV) and call it something like “Fun with Networks”
+1. Add jQuery to the pen using the pen settings “Quick-add” feature
 1. Using [jQuery’s Ajax method](http://api.jquery.com/jQuery.ajax/), fetch JSON representing 5 randomly generated people from the following URL: [http://api.randomuser.me/?results=5](http://api.randomuser.me/?results=5)
 1. Print the results something like the following: